 He knew what her voice sounded like, and it was nothing like the breathy, sing-song delivery he heard on the televised Jackie Kennedy White House Tour.

 In his essay, An Evening With Jackie Kennedy, he wrote that the first sound of her voice ‘produced a small continuing shock.’

-He objected to the content of the show, the endless list of items and the wealthy people who donated them.
+He objected to the endless list of items and the wealthy people who donated them.
 It depressed the viewer with facts, he wrote, more than 200 of them – 400 if you count repetitions.